IVSoftware/add-contact-without-delegate/README.md

-# Add or Edit Contact with ShowDialog
+﻿# Add or Edit Contact with ShowDialog

 This is a bit tricky.
-Your question title is about learning to use delegates, and Jimi's answer has given that a good treatment.
-But, your post states that your primary concern is:
+Your question starts out as being about learning to use delegates, and Jimi's answer has given that a good treatment [▲].
+But, your post (as it reads today) states that your primary concern is:

 >#1.
 Am I approaching this problem in a completely non-best practice way?